 Taxjar – www.taxjar.com

 There has been talk of an ‘internet tax’ for years, as states are missing out on millions of dollars in tax revenue due to online sales.
 Amazon.com is now charging sales tax in every state that has a sales tax as they have a warehouse in just about every state.
-Many believe this will start to trickle down to smaller businesses as well in the coming years.
+Many believe this will start to trickle down to smaller businesses as well in the coming years, and the current US President seems to be pushing that agenda as well.
 As it stands right now, you are not required to collect tax in states you don’t have a presence in, but keep an eye on the laws in the coming years!

 Search Engine Optimization (SEO)